splanck/vcurses/README.md

 bottom of the window.
 These helpers modify only the target window's backing buffers.

+`clearok(win, true)` requests that the next `wrefresh(win)` resets the screen buffer before drawing, effectively clearing the terminal.

 ## Copying windows

 `overwrite(src, dst)` copies the entire contents of one window to another.